ebarton77/dataproj1/README.md

 # DS3002 Data Project 1: API Chatbot

 ## Summary of Functions
 ### My API has 3 endpoints, two of which require no parameters and retreive the current temperature and other information about my two favorite places: Disney World and Charlottesville.
-The last endpoint requires 5 user-inputted parameters that retreive weather information from ANY zip code!
+The last endpoint requires 5 user-inputted parameters and it will retreive weather information from ANY zip code!

 ## Endpoint #1:
 ### /disney